What are the advantages of renewable power?

-Drax also owns and runs Cruachan Power Station, one of only four pumped hydro storage stations in the UK.
-It has a capacity of 440 MW and, after reaching full load in just 30 seconds, can deliver balancing and ancillary services to the system.
+In addition, Drax owns and runs Cruachan Power Station, one of only four pumped hydro storage stations in the UK.
+It has a capacity of 440 MW and, after reaching full load in just 30 seconds, can deliver balancing and ancillary services to the energy system.
 The Drax portfolio also includes the Lanark and Galloway run-of-river hydro schemes.

 The business benefits of renewable power

 The commercial advantages of changing to renewable power are, in summary:

 - Corporate social responsibility and positive public relations

 According to a report by Bain & Company, energy accounts for about 5% of costs for an average manufacturing company.
 With an energy-efficiency programme, manufacturers could save 10-30% of these costs within three years.

 BT saved £2,147 million in 2014/15 through adopting energy reduction measures at its data centres.
 And since 2002, Adobe has completed more than 180 energy efficiency projects – reducing electricity usage by 50% and achieving savings in natural gas plus domestic and irrigation water usage too.

 The 2016 CSR Report from retail group Boots claims “LED lighting replacements in stores in the UK… accounted for a consumption reduction of around 7.9 million kilowatt hours, enough to power over 1,700 UK households for a year.”
 The report also states that, as of the end of fiscal 2016, it’s “on track to reduce carbon dioxide (CO₂) emissions by 30% between 2005 and 2020, on a comparable basis.”